-- The SMART Competition is open to all high school students currently enrolled in a public, private, parochial or home school or other recognized secondary education institution.
+- The SMART Competition is open to all undergraduate university students and high school students currently enrolled in a public, private, parochial or home school or other recognized secondary education institution.
 Students representing other non-school based or informal education programs may also participate.

 - Student teams may be formed at a school, secondary education institution or other non-school based sponsored education program.

 - An educator, school or sponsored education program may register multiple teams.

 - Student design teams include three or four members.
 A team may identify another student to serve as the team’s project manager.
 In addition to the student members, there must be an educator to serve as the team’s sponsor.
 The students or the educator may wish to identify a technical professional who will serve as the team advisor.